Platypus: Quick, Cheap, and Powerful Refinement of LLMs

 Due to its specialized training, particularly in STEM and logic questions, Platypus might exhibit limitations when faced with topics outside its primary domain of expertise.
 Please exercise caution—it's essential to adhere to guidelines for responsible use and consider additional fine-tuning and deployment measures to ensure optimal and safe performance.

 Any users of the Platypus family should ensure that there is no contamination between the Platypus training data and any benchmark test sets not explicitly used in this paper.
 For example, the creators of PRM800K combined the MATH train and test sets to increase training quality.
 We used both the train and test sets of PRM800K during training, barring any questions that were too similar to the benchmark datasets.
-The same applies for the OpenBookQA dataset.

 All aforementioned limitations pertain to our merged model variants.
 Again, we deliberately chose not to merge with any models that used contaminated datasets during training.
 While we cannot offer absolute assurances, we proceed giving the benefit of the doubt.
 We'd like to stress the importance of due diligence when choosing to deploy any LLM or dataset.